 Northumbrian palaces in the ritual landscape

 We mentioned the close connection of the south Brigantian border to the Northumbria-Mercia frontier of later times but yet another compelling case for continuity comes with the re-emergence of Milfield Plain as a centre for cultural focus in the post-Roman era.

-It was King Edwin, a Deiran and early Anglo-Saxon King of Northumbria who established the palace of Ad Gefrin in the valley of the Glen nearby.
-Here it lay, in good company, at Yeavering, shadowed by the Iron Age fort of the Yeavering Bell on the overlooking hill top and nearer still to the neighbouring Neolithic henge and a standing stone of much earlier times.
+It was King Edwin, a Deiran and early Anglo-Saxon King of Northumbria who established the palace of Ad Gefrin in the valley of the River Glen nearby.
+Here it lay, in good company, at Yeavering, shadowed by the Iron Age fort of the Yeavering Bell on the overlooking hill top.
+The palace was nearer still to a neighbouring Neolithic henge and a standing stone of much earlier times.

-It was at Yeavering that mass Christian baptisms took place in the Glen, overseen by Edwin and the missionary, Paulinus of Rome.
-Here too at Yeavering alongside the palace, an auditorium was erected for the grand assembly of the elite, and maybe including a commoner or two, where the king and other nobles, or perhaps poets and performers could address the Northumbrian people.
+It was at Yeavering that mass Christian baptisms took place in the River Glen, overseen by Edwin and the missionary, Paulinus of Rome.
+Here too at Yeavering alongside the palace, a great auditorium was erected for the grand assembly of the elite, and maybe including a commoner or two, where the king and other nobles, or perhaps poets and performers could address the Northumbrian people.

 Later, another powerful Anglo-Saxon king, a Bernician, Oswald, built a new palace site, this time near Milfield itself, at a place called Maelmin.
 And so, two successive Royal palaces of the Northumbrian kings would stand, built long after those ‘wall country’ Romans had gone, leaving behind their arrow-shot roads and stone-hearted, fancy forts.
 In the far north on the magical Milfield Plain, the timber palaces of the kings would fall and fade too; yet another faint trace of a forgotten past in an ancient ritual landscape nestled beneath the stars; another closed chapter in a story that was already thousands of years old.